sezan92/sezan92.github.io/_posts/2025-05-02-RL-course2-w3-blog.md

 Let's build an intuition from the most beautiful game in the world: football (or soccer, if you are in the USA).

 Suppose you are a coach training a midfielder.
 The midfielder's goal in this case is to pass the ball to the striker in the best position.
 As we know there are multiple forwards on the field.
-TODO: continue writeup in you own words.
+How do we train the player the best place to pass to?
+How do we train him which player to pass to ?
+There are two choices

+(a): Let the players play till an episode (i.e. either they score a goal , or the play is out of the field).
+Then based on the last state of the play, the midfielder will determine the best outcome!
+If the forward scored a goal after the player passed, then the player learns the pass -or action $a_t$ at that state $s_t$ is the best on.
+In other words updates his policy $\pi(a_t | s_t)$ .
+This can be similar to dynamic programming.
+(b) If the player learns the same thing but from samples of the episode then we can call it Monte carlo .
+(c)

 #### Scenario: A Midfielder Learning to Make Effective Passes